Newspaper theft: Overview

-Laws concerning Newspaper Theft
+Laws concerning newspaper theft

-Legal Definition
+Legal definition

 Theft is defined in the Encyclopædia Britannica as, "the physical removal of an object that is capable of being stolen without the consent of the owner and with the intention of depriving the owner of it permanently".
 The unpaid taking of newspapers which are for sale constitutes a theft, as does unauthorized taking of newspapers that have been delivered to subscribers or have yet to be distributed.
 People's right to distribute and consume the content contained in newspapers is not only protected by individual rights to property, but also protected against government seizure under first amendment rights which prevent the government from limiting the freedom of expression, although the right of private individuals or organizations to do so varies by state and local law.

-Laws Relating to Free Newspapers
+Laws relating to free newspapers

 In response to high-profile incidents, laws specifically against newspaper theft, including the theft of large numbers of free newspapers, which does not constitute theft under U.S. federal law, have been passed in the states of Maryland, Colorado, and California and the cities of San Francisco and Berkeley, California.
 However, in July 2012 a commission that reviews laws recommended that Colorado's law making the theft of free newspapers a crime be repealed, the Colorado legislator then repealed the law and the theft of free newspapers is no longer a crime in Colorado as of July 2013.
 The Maryland law makes it a misdemeanor offense when "A person ... knowingly or willfully obtain[s] or exert[s] control that is unauthorized over newspapers with the intent to prevent another from reading the newspapers."
 These laws are based on a logic that newspapers, especially less powerful local papers with smaller print runs, serve a valuable expression of speech that must be protected from censorship which cannon otherwise be prosecuted as a theft.

 Purchase with the intent to block distribution

 A related and less common phenomenon is the clandestine purchase of a large portion of the print run of a newspaper.
 While this does not normally violate any law, the United States Court of Appeals for the Third Circuit ruled in the 2004 case Rossignol v.
 Voorhaar that public officials who purchase a large portion of the print run of a newspaper with the intention of keeping a story out of the view of the public are acting in violation of the First Amendment and are liable for civil damages.
 This decision was later upheld by Supreme Court without hearing.
-The decision was made on the basis that these officials were is violation of under both 42 U.S.C. § 1983 and Md.
+The decision was made on the basis that these officials were in violation of both 42 U.S.C. § 1983 and Md.
 Code, Criminal Law § 7- 106(b).